silviawutche/Nature-s-Best-Underfill-RCA/README.md

-* Over 90% of underfilled bottles during the spike were traced to Nozzles 2 and 4 These nozzles had no issues prior to June 23, confirming a recent degradation
+* Over 90% of underfilled bottles during the spike were traced to Nozzles 2 and 4 ,these nozzles had no issues prior to June 23, confirming a recent issue

 * The spike started immediately after June 20, with no changes in juice type, shift schedule, or bottle supplier